Postpartum Anxiety Natural Prevention and Treatment

 General wellness is imperative for all prevention and healing of all dis-ease.
 You will see these same things repeated over and over and over again throughout Esali Birth.
 With these general lifestyle choices, that is often all you need.
 "Let thy food be thy medicine" as Hippocrates said - not as a form of treatment, but as a form of prevention.
 Your daily (especially long-term) choices allow your body to work well or not.
 I know it may not be that easy - but these choices will go along with every single treatment program.
 These, of course are pregnancy and breastfeeding compatible.

 - Eat Well - Eat adequate greens in all forms multiple times a day.
-Eat a rainbow of colors of vegetables and fruits.
+Eat a rainbow of colors of vegetables and fruits; steam them for maximum nutrient bioavailability.
 Eat sprouted legumes, seeds, grains.
 Eat minimally processed foods.
-Balance your meals with healthy fats, proteins, and carbs.
+Balance your meals with adequate healthy fats, proteins, and carbs.

-- Move Well - Strive for walking a minimum of 1 mile a day and make a goal of an average of 3-10 miles a day.
+- Move Well - Strive for walking a minimum of 1 mile a day and make a goal of an average of 3-10 miles a day prior to birth, and after you've healed postpartum.
 This doesn't have to be done all at once and remember it is an overall average.
 Take a day of rest, take a day for extra activity, sprinkle in movement and walking here and there.
 Add in some calf stretches, bellydancing, hiking, squatting, climbing, hanging, lifting and whatever feels good to get your whole body moving more.
 It is the movement throughout the day that allows nutrients to be taken to where it needs to go and hormones to flow well through your body.
 Lack of movement means poor sleep as well and that causes more adrenal exhaustion and anxiety.

 - Hydrate Well - Hydration is more than drink more water.
 You can drink plenty of water, but without proper nutrients and movement you won't retain the hydration.
 Be sure you're getting all your necessary vitaminerals through balanced eating.
 Cucumbers added to your water make great electrolyte balance and hydration balance.
 Coconut water is another option.
 Lemon water (with the organic peel) improves the detoxification system and reduces toxin overload that often contributes to mood disorders